-In order to graduate in one year with this MS degree, you will have to have successfully completed 10-701 and two electives during your undergraduate years at Carnegie Mellon.
+In order to graduate in one year with this MS degree, you will have to have successfully completed 10-701 and a 600-level elective during your undergraduate years at Carnegie Mellon.
 These courses may be double-counted toward the 5th year master's degree.
-List of MS approved electives